-In response to the request from Parliament to develop current and future R&R Programme activities are well a wide range of options for restoration of the Palace of coordinated, integrated, and prioritised appropriately.
-Westminster, we developed 36 different options for assessment representing combinations of 'what' level of We have completed these many and varied tasks while restoration is delivered (six outcome levels) and 'how' the retaining a clear focus on value for money.
-In light of work is delivered (six construction scenarios).
-In July 2023, ongoing uncertainties in the wider environment, and an the Client Board arrived at a shortlist for the Houses to anticipated extended timeline due to the general election consider, including a defined scope for what the works period, the Delivery Authority reviewed its size, scale should deliver, through a decant option and a continued and capabilities in parallel with updating the Phase 1 Plan presence option.
-As set out in the Strategic Case, which and longer-term Programme schedule to make sure it was published in March 2024, in addition to these two is resourced appropriately for the tasks needed at this options the Client Board have commissioned Parliament's stage of the Programme. in-house Strategic Estates Team to develop a third option The introduction in the published Strategic Case, close of Enhanced Maintenance and Improvement (EMI), which option, and consideration of future changes to the Act, work in 2024/25 and thereafter.
-The recent General would be delivered as part of a rolling programme of works. to the end of the financial year, of both the EMI as a third Alongside the options work, the Delivery Authority contributed to the production of the other elements of create uncertainties and risks for the Delivery Authority's the Five Case Model which informed the development of the Strategic Case.
-Election may also affect timing of decisions as Programme governance bodies are re-formed.
-The Delivery Authority We have continued to carry out an extensive programme has a clear programme of work through the next financial of complex surveys across the Palace of Westminster.
-In year in relation to developing the two shortlisted options.
-2023/24 we delivered more than 24,500 hours of intrusive In relation to other activities, such as procurement of survey work, bringing the total number of hours undertaken new suppliers and work on temporary accommodation, to date to over 36,000 hours.
-Although the surveys will we are discussing the impact of the Strategic Case with not themselves provide all the answers for the onward the Programme Board, and liaising closely with the Client restoration of the Palace, they are helping to shape the Team, to ensure that we appropriately balance the risks of detailed plans for design and construction work and are carrying out work that may not be of value at this stage enabling us to pull together the most accurate digital against risks of future delays to the Programme if the record of the Palace's condition that has ever existed. necessary enabling activities have not been progressed.
+In response to the request from Parliament to develop a wide range of options for restoration of the Palace of Westminster, we developed 36 different options for assessment representing combinations of 'what' level of restoration is delivered (six outcome levels) and 'how' the work is delivered (six construction scenarios).
+In July 2023, the Client Board arrived at a shortlist for the Houses to consider, including a defined scope for what the works should deliver, through a decant option and a continued presence option.
+As set out in the Strategic Case, which was published in March

+2024, in addition to these two options the Client Board have commissioned Parliament's in-house Strategic Estates Team to develop a third option of Enhanced Maintenance and Improvement (EMI), which would be delivered as part of a rolling programme of works.
+Alongside the options work, the Delivery Authority contributed to the production of the other elements of the Five Case Model which informed the development of the Strategic Case.

+We have continued to carry out an extensive programme of complex surveys across the Palace of Westminster.
+In 2023/24 we delivered more than 24,500 hours of intrusive survey work, bringing the total number of hours undertaken to date to over 36,000 hours.
+Although the surveys will not themselves provide all the answers for the onward restoration of the Palace, they are helping to shape the detailed plans for design and construction work and are enabling us to pull together the most accurate digital record of the Palace's condition that has ever existed.

-In readiness for delivering R&R, an enormous volume After four years in post as Chief Executive of the R&R of preparatory work has been delivered on areas such as Delivery Authority, I have decided to step away from a fulltemporary accommodation and other early and enabling time executive role.
-I am confident that I leave the Delivery works.
-We undertook a review of supply and demand for Authority in the hands of an extremely capable executive temporary accommodation through different stages of a leadership team, supported by excellent governance on future Programme and assessed more than 100 temporary the Parliamentary side and a very strong Delivery Authority accommodation venues for the House of Lords and the Board.
-I wish them all the best as they build on the House of Commons, resulting in agreement that the QEII continued good progress that has been made this year.
-Centre is the preferred location for the House of Lords and Richmond House for the House of Commons.
-Signed
+In readiness for delivering R&R, an enormous volume of preparatory work has been delivered on areas such as temporary accommodation and other early and enabling works.
+We undertook a review of supply and demand for temporary accommodation through different stages of a future Programme and assessed more than 100 temporary accommodation venues for the House of Lords and the House of Commons, resulting in agreement that the QEII Centre is the preferred location for the House of Lords and Richmond House for the House of Commons.